Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 But the price affects it , i usually try to wait for some sales if i really like the item ,

 Most Shoes /Clothes are made in China /India !!!
-So are made very cheaply , so i always cannot spend alot usually,posted over 3 years ago
+So are made very cheaply , so i always cannot spend alot usually,posted about 4 years ago

 Price is like the first thing then versatility (is that a word?! lol).
 If its a good price and i like i will buy it but i also think if its gonna be something that i can incorporate with stuff i already own.
 Cause buying something at a good price and then having to buy more stuff to go with it defeats the purpose of the good price in the first place!!!